 Last month we wrote about a bipartisan effort in Congress to exempt medical textbooks and journals, as well as indirect payments that pharmaceutical and device manufacturers offer to CME providers, from Sunshine Act reporting requirements.
 Click here for the text of H.R.
 5539.
-Now, dozens of physician organizations representing both national specialty societies and state medical societies have expressed their support of the bill.
+Now, the AMA and dozens of physician organizations representing both national specialty societies and state medical societies have expressed their support of the bill.
 "H.R. is needed to ensure patients benefit from the most up-to-date and relevant medical knowledge," the letter states.

 View the medical societies' letter to Representative Michael Burgess (R-TX), who introduced the bill.
 Allyson Schwartz (D-PA) co-sponsored.

 Congress outlined 12 specific exclusions from Sunshine Act reporting, including “[e]ducational materials that directly benefit patients or are intended for patient use.”
 In its interpretation of the statute, CMS concluded that medical textbooks, reprints of peer reviewed scientific clinical journal articles, and abstracts of these articles are not directly beneficial to patients, nor are they intended for patient use.
 "This conclusion is inconsistent with the statutory language on its face, congressional intent, and the reality of clinical practice where patients benefit directly from improved physician medical knowledge," states the letter.